The Boston Terrier Trainers -

 Breeding the Dog and any Cautions

 When breeding any dog you need to think about the health of your dog and whether it has any faults at all.
-There are far too many Boston Terriers ending up in rescue home these days and so breeding really does need to be seriously thought about beforehand.
+There are far too many breeds ending up in rescue home these days and so breeding really does need to be seriously thought about beforehand.

 If you are still interested in breeding, then you will need to make sure that you have a nice, safe, warm place where the puppies will be born and where they will not be disturbed.
 It is possible for a new mother to kill her puppies if she feels they are being threatened.